 - 2 eggs

-- just a bit of vanilla and maybe a smidgen of cinnamon (optional)
+- just a bit of vanilla extract and maybe a smidgen of cinnamon (optional)

-I’ve never tried this, but as I was typing I was hit with a thought… I bet adding a tablespoon or so of cocoa powder would be a fun treat.
-Top with a homemade raspberry sauce and fresh whipped cream… Oh, mercy!
+Although I’ve never tried this, I bet adding a tablespoon or so of cocoa powder would be a fun treat.
+Top with homemade raspberry sauce and fresh whipped cream… Oh, mercy!